 • Add a goals and progress bar to creator profiles

-Hiring a developer or dev team to build this application would cost thousands, if not tens-of-thousands of dollars.
-As you launch and grow in users, our paid plans allow you to host the product on your own custom domain, starting from as low as $25 per month.
-Some templates and plugins may cost more, but you can build all the functionality of Patreon without any additional costs.
+Hiring back end developers or a dev team to build a Patreon clone app would cost thousands, if not tens of thousands of dollars.
+As you launch and grow in users, our paid plans allow you to host your membership app on your own custom domain, starting from as low as $25 per month.
+Some templates and plugins may cost more, but you can build all the functionality of a Patreon clone membership app without any additional costs.

 If you don’t want to build your Patreon clone from scratch, you can purchase one of the templates made by our community members.
-Some similar templates include:
+One similar templates includes Memberships Like Patreon by Rapid Dev.

-Bubble can help you build a Patreon clone or any other product you choose!
+Bubble can help you build a Patreon clone or any other app idea you have in mind!
 It’s never been easier to build something incredible without having to code.

 Ready to join the no-code movement?
 Register your free account here and get started today.